 Stores the identifier that the authorization service uses to validate a login request.
 You generate this value in the authorization service when you configure the authorization settings for a web application and enter an authorized redirect URI.

 Stores the secret or password used to validate the client ID.
 You generate this value in the authorization service together with the client ID.

 Saves the value that is used to identify the authentication module when used for extension grants.
 If a value is provided, YouTrack will process requests to exchange access tokens that are issued by the authorization service for tokens that grant access to YouTrack.

 To exchange access tokens successfully, the authentication module must be authorized in the third-party authentication service and enabled in YouTrack.

 To learn how to exchange access tokens using the Hub REST API, see Extension Grants.

 Authorization Service Endpoints

-The settings in this section of the page store the OAuth 2.0 endpoints used by Microsoft Live.
+The settings in this section of the page store the OAuth 2.0 endpoints used by the Microsoft identify platform.

 For pre-configured OAuth 2.0 modules, the values that are used by the selected authorization service are set automatically.